Uncommon Insights

-The Acquisition Integration Playbook That Protects Deal Value
+The Acquisition Handoff Playbook That Protects Deal Value

-PwC's M&A research found that integration failures cost acquirers 25-40% of deal value, with most losses concentrating in the first 90 days post-close.
+Wharton's M&A analysis found that poorly executed handoffs cost acquirers 25-40% of deal value, with most losses concentrating in the first 90 days post-close.
 That number should terrify anyone writing a check for a physical product business.
 On a $5M deal, you're looking at $1.25M to $2M in destroyed value before you've even consolidated your first purchase order.

 The reason is structural, not operational.
-Most buyers treat integration as something that starts after the deal closes.
+Most buyers treat the handoff as something that starts after the deal closes.
 They run their due diligence, negotiate the purchase agreement, celebrate the signing, then open a blank project plan and ask "okay, what do we need to integrate first?"

 By the time that question gets asked, three things have already gone wrong.